arfuentes/ArrayAutoMerge/README.md

-# ArrayAutoMerge
+# ArrayAutoMerge (or Array_Auto_Merge)
 A PHP class to transform SQL query results from several nested tables to nested arrays.

 Using a delimiter character (usually the underscore character producing snake_case) in the names of the returning fields in a SQL query, it transforms the PHP array obtained from the records dataset in a complex nested array by __auto merging the sections of the array with equal values__.
-The array is sectioned based on the array keys that share the same prefixed before each delimiter character, recursively.
+The array is sectioned based on the array keys that share the same prefix before each delimiter character, recursively.

 #### Dependencies
 * `PHP >= 5.4`